DCIMEE/.config/README.md

 # .config
-My personal config files.

 Files located at

-`~/.config`

- or to say

-`/home/username/.config`
+`$HOME/.config`

-You might want to make a copy from your current user directory to the root user directory
+You might want to make a copy from your current user directory to the root user directory.

-it would be at `~/.config` when you swich to root